siddique1729/mapping-culvert-locations/README.md

 * It converts the non-standard values into NA’s and removes the data for the following columns:
 1. SCOUR_CRITICAL_113 2.
 WATERWAY_EVAL_071 3.
 STRUCTURAL_EVAL_067 4.
 CHANNEL_COND_061
 * After creating 4 new columns with integer types for the above columns, the 4 non-standard columns are removed
 * The following 3 character/string type columns are removed that will not be considered as input for correlation:
 1. FID 2.
 BRIDGE_CONDITION 3.
 NAME
 * Cleaned data is taken with 33 observations: clean.csv
 * Cleaned data with names with 36 observations: clean_name.csv

-# Binary Variable Transformation (R) - Data Cleaning_Binary
+# Binary Variable Transformation - (R)
 Transformation.R
  0 ~ 5 – Unsatisfactory Condition is represented by 0
  > = 6 - Satisfactory Condition is represented by 1